NejcPivec/Pokedex/README.md

 # Pokedex

 Pokedex build with NextJs and Tailwind.
-It shows only first 100 pokemons.
+It shows only 100 pokemons, but you are able to search between 600 diffrent pokemons.
-It also allows you to search for a specific pokemon.

 ### Techologies: